theobald-software/theobald-software.github.io/content/_en/yunio/getting-started.md

 ### Web UI

-1. Make sure that the YunIO service is running...
+1. Make sure that the YunIO service is running.
 2. Open a browser of your choice.
 3. The URL pattern to access the YunIO Web UI is `http://[host]:[port]`.
 Example: `http://localhost:8077`.<br>
 	- If the YunIO service runs on a local server, replace `[host]` with *localhost*.